HAPNet: Toward Superior RGB-Thermal Scene Parsing via Hybrid, Asymmetric, and Progressive Heterogeneous Feature Fusion: Experiments

 \subsection{Comparisons with SoTA Scene Parsing Networks}

-We conduct quantitative comparisons with $12$, $10$, and four SoTA RGB-T scene parsing networks on the MFNet \cite{ha2017mfnet}, PST900 \cite{shivakumar2020pst900}, and KP Day-Night \cite{kim2021ms} datasets, respectively.
+We conduct quantitative comparisons with $15$, $10$, and four SoTA RGB-T scene parsing networks on the MFNet \cite{ha2017mfnet}, PST900 \cite{shivakumar2020pst900}, and KP Day-Night \cite{kim2021ms} datasets, respectively.
 The results are detailed in Tables \ref{tab.mfnet}, \ref{tab.pst900}, and \ref{tab.kp}, respectively.
 Additionally, we present the qualitative comparisons on these three datasets, as shown in Fig. \ref{fig.mfnet}, \ref{fig.pst900}, and \ref{fig.kp}, respectively.

 Specifically, our proposed HAPNet achieves the highest mIoU across all datasets, outperforming SoTA methods by $0.1$-$21.8\%$ on the MFNet dataset, $1.0$-$32.0\%$ on the PST900 dataset, and $2.4$-$33.6\%$ on the KP day-night dataset, respectively.
 These results demonstrate the robustness and effectiveness of HAPNet for RGB-T scene parsing in various scenarios, ranging from complex urban driving scenes to challenging underground scenes.
-Notably, HAPNet outperforms CRM-RGBTSeg \cite{shin2023complementary}, another SoTA Transformer-based approach based on the mask classification paradigm, demonstrating the efficacy of our hybrid, asymmetric architecture in heterogeneous feature fusion.
-The qualitative results also demonstrate the superior capability of HAPNet in handling various challenging scenes with poor lighting conditions.
+Notably, despite performance variations on rare categories (e.g., "guardrail") in the MFNet dataset, our approach consistently outperforms CRM-RGBTSeg \cite{shin2023complementary}, a state-of-the-art Transformer-based method using the mask classification paradigm.
+This demonstrates the efficacy of our hybrid asymmetric architecture for heterogeneous feature fusion.
+Compared to CMNeXt \cite{zhang2023delivering}, a general-purpose multi-modal data-fusion method that also employs an asymmetric encoder architecture, HAPNet achieves an improvement of $1.6\%$ in mIoU on the MFNet.
+This performance improvement can be attributed to our method's utilization of a more powerful VFM and a more advanced multi-scale cross-attention mechanism that integrates global context from the VFM and multi-scale spatial priors provided by a CNN, in contrast to CMNeXt's reliance on CNN and pooling-based feature fusion strategies.
+Consequently, HAPNet generates more discriminative fused features for RGB-T scene parsing.
+The distinct parsing results in Figs. \ref{fig.mfnet}, \ref{fig.pst900}, and \ref{fig.kp} also demonstrate the superior capability of HAPNet for visual perception under poor illumination conditions.